jingleheimer-schmidt/factorio-trainsaver/README.md

 ### Sit back, relax, and watch your trains drive around!
 This mod creates a dynamic screensaver which follows trains as they drive around from station to station.
 The screensaver can be started or stopped at any time with cmd/ctrl + t or the /trainsaver chat command.
 The screensaver can also start automatically when a player is AFK.
-Most game-control keys will exit the screensaver and return control to the player, except the right/left arrow keys which navigate the history of previously viewed targets.
+Most game-control keys will exit the screensaver and return control to the player, except the right/left arrow keys which navigate a history of previously viewed targets.

 Please report any issues or suggestions on the [Discussion](https://mods.factorio.com/mod/trainsaver/discussion) page.